 The basic big deals with this episode are that Brian decides to work for his father so he can stay and investigate his mom’s murder and be close to Chloe, Chloe finds out that it is indeed her father that she is emailing with, and Paul tried to go all the way with Amy and completely blows it.

 I like the series, but I need to see things stepped up.
 I have a feeling that situations and stories will get more intense as we head further into the season, but so far the writing feels kind of like and icing version of telling much larger stories.

 AGREE?
 DISAGREE?
 LET YOUR VOICE BE HEARD – COMMENT BELOW!

-Click on link: for Skyler Samuels gives the scoop on THE NINE LIVES OF CHLOE KING
+Click on link: for AX’s Skyler Samuels talks about THE NINE LIVES OF CHLOE KING

-Click on link: for AX’s review of THE NINE LIVES OF CHLOE KING – Season 1 – “Girls Night Out”
+Click on link: for AX’s review of THE NINE LIVES OF CHLOE KING – Season 1 – “All Apologies”

 Click on link: for AX’s review of THE NINE LIVES OF CHLOE KING – Season 1 – “Green Star”